Karbovanets/karbo-webwallet-js/README.md

 - [Make a donation to Karbo](https://wallet.karbo.org/#!donate)

 # Forks / Other Coins
+It was forked from Masari project.
 We have been receiving multiple coin developers help to fork it.
 As the time required to develop this project is heavy, please consider giving a mention to this project if you fork it.

 The code is readable, it should be enough for you to use it.